These people do not like me, because I do what the boss would want done when the boss is not around!

 When an intellectual conversation dissolves into a self-loathing proclamation…

 “The Answer,” they seek cannot materialize.
 Instead, the, “investigation,” becomes a self-exploration, describing the whole of humanity, fueled by pent-up emotion (which they want to share,) consequently being extinguished by the arrogant affect of being the observer attempting to objectively observe itself.
+As a picture of a pencil cannot draw itself, the human attempting to reconcile with its own cognitive dissonance by way of cognition is the same as the ocean attempting to dry itself off by splashing around!

 “The highly sensitive tend to be philosophical or spiritual in their orientation, rather than materialistic or hedonistic.
 They dislike small talk.
 They often describe themselves as creative or intuitive.
 They dream vividly, and can often recall their dreams the next day.
 They love music, nature, art, physical beauty.
 They feel exceptionally strong emotions–sometimes acute bouts of joy, but also sorrow, melancholy, and fear.
+Highly sensitive people also process information about their environments–both physical and emotional–unusually deeply.
+They tend to notice subtleties that others miss–another person’s shift in mood, say, or a lightbulb burning a touch too brightly.”

 Susan Cain